Service design: Co-Creative

+Sequencing

-The third principle "sequencing" helps determine the timeline of a service blueprint.
+The third principle, "sequencing," helps determine the timeline of a service blueprint.
 Service design is a dynamic process over a period of time.
 The timeline is important for users in the service system and sequencing helps organizations map their service development process with a sequence of actions.
 For example, when a customer shops online, the first information displayed should be the regions where the products can be delivered.
 In this way, if the customer finds that the products cannot be delivered to their region, they will not continually browse the products on the website.
 The sequencing in this example would be the steps the organization took to ensure the user was optimized and got the information they needed at the forefront of the website.

+Evidencing

-The fourth principle "evidencing" is a key aspect to implementing a successful optimized approach to service design by making the service design process "evident".
+The fourth principle, "evidencing," is a key aspect to implementing a successful optimized approach to service design by making the service design process "evident."
 For example, when people order food in a restaurant, they cannot perceive the various attributes of the food.
 If we play the cultivation and picking process of vegetables in the restaurant, people can perceive the intangible services in the backstage, such as the cultivation of organic vegetables, and get a quality service experience.
 This service also helps the restaurant establish a natural and organic brand image to customers.

+Holistic

-The fifth principle of service design is "holistic".
+The fifth principle of service design is "holistic."
 Thinking in a holistic way is the cornerstone of service design as it considers the entire environment.
-Holistic thinking needs to consider both intangible and tangible service, and ensure that every moment the user interacts with the service, such moments known as touchpoints, is considered and optimised.
+Holistic thinking needs to consider both intangible and tangible service, and ensure that every moment the user interacts with the service, such moments known as touchpoints, is considered and optimized.
 Holistic thinking also needs to understand that users have multiple logics to complete an experience process.
+Such holistic thinking can extend to safe and sustainable concerns, such as Safe and Sustainable by Design.
 Thus, a service designer should think about each aspect from different perspectives to ensure that no needs are left unattended-to.

 Methodology

 Together with the most traditional methods used for product design, service design requires methods and tools to control new elements of the design process, such as the time and the interaction between actors.
-An overview of the methodologies for designing services is proposed by Nicola Morelli in 2006, who proposes three main directions:
+An overview of the methodologies for designing services was proposed by Nicola Morelli in 2006, who suggested three main directions: